Will Medicare Cover Insulin?

 - Comparing formularies to confirm your prescribed insulin is covered.

-- Managing prior authorization requests for specific brands or delivery methods.
+- Managing prior authorization or exception requests for specific brands or delivery methods.

 - Coordinating benefits if you have supplemental or secondary coverage.

-This kind of targeted guidance ensures you aren’t overpaying or stuck in a plan that limits your access to the insulin you need.
+This kind of targeted guidance can help you avoid overpaying or getting stuck in a plan that limits your access to the insulin you need.

 Access and Compliance Support